Recognising Hand, Foot, Mouth Disease (HFMD) Recovery and Herpangina in Singapore: What Parents and Adults Need to Know

 FAQs: HFMD and Herpangina in Singapore

-A: Yes.
-There are different strains of the virus, so repeat infections are possible.
+Yes.
+Different viral strains exist, so repeat infections are possible.

-Q: How do I tell if it’s HFMD or herpangina?
+Q. How do I tell HFMD from herpangina?

-Q: Should I isolate myself if I have HFMD?
+Q. Should adults isolate if they have HFMD?